alqsdeuss/github-informaton/README.md

-# github-informaton
-⌨️ Information about a github account
+# add your github token to work